Amyh97/ms2/README.md

 ## Credits
 ### Content
--	The code for the Google maps [https://developers.google.com/maps/documentation/javascript/tutorial] API came from the documentation that comes with the API.
+-	The code for the [Google maps](https://developers.google.com/maps/documentation/javascript/tutorial) API came from the documentation that comes with the API.
--	The currency converter API came from  Currency Exchange [https://rapidapi.com/fyhao/api/currency-exchange]via Rapid API.
+-	The currency converter API came from  [Currency Exchange](https://rapidapi.com/fyhao/api/currency-exchange) via Rapid API.
--	The information for the weather averages came from Time and Date [https://www.timeanddate.com/weather/czech-republic/prague/climate]
+-	The information for the weather averages came from [Time and Date](https://www.timeanddate.com/weather/czech-republic/prague/climate)
--	The Flights API comes from Skyscanner via Rapid API [https://rapidapi.com/skyscanner/api/]
+-	The Flights API comes from Skyscanner via [Rapid API](https://rapidapi.com/skyscanner/api/)
--	For the hotel API I went onto Rapid API and used the TripAdvisor [https://rapidapi.com/apidojo/api/tripadvisor1] API.
+-	For the hotel API I went onto Rapid API and used the [TripAdvisor](https://rapidapi.com/apidojo/api/tripadvisor1) API.
 -	Other information, mainly on index.html, but also the information on how to get to and from the airport came from the Lonely Planet Eastern Europe guidebook.
 ### Media
--	The flag icon in the top right-hand corner of the pages came from Wikimedia [https://commons.wikimedia.org/wiki/File:Flag_of_the_Czech_Republic_(bordered).svg]
+-	The flag icon in the top right-hand corner of the pages came from [Wikimedia](https://commons.wikimedia.org/wiki/File:Flag_of_the_Czech_Republic_(bordered).svg)
+- I used [Am I responsive?](http://ami.responsivedesign.is/?url=https%3A%2F%2Famyh97.github.io%2Fms2%2F#) for the image at the top of the Readme file.
 -	All other images used on the website are my own photos that I put into my GitHub repository

 ## Acknowledgements